ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

   }
 }
 ```
 Note that when `use_compression` is set to False, the training configuration can only be used with NPE.
 In this case,
 an embedding network will be trained simultaneously with the density estimator as outlined in the previous section, and
 this embedding network is responsible for compressing the input data.

 #### Prior distribution for training data

-We need to specify the labels and prior ranges for plotting purposes.
+We need to specify the labels and prior ranges for the first round.
 Note that the order of the list must match
 the order of parameters in the `dataset_full.csv` file that contains information on the training data.

 ```json